chaojiang06/arXivEdits/README.md

 The code for extract plain text from latex source code was wrote by awesome [Sam Stevens](https://samuelstevens.me/) when he was an undergraduate student.
 The raw code can be found [here](https://github.com/samuelstevens/arxiv-edits).

+## Update on 2023/02/22
+We upload all fine-tuned BERT checkpoints to huggingface hub, and provide [a sample code](https://colab.research.google.com/drive/1-6hWzTIgrEMrcervG_ANqrf1o2CugnfS?usp=sharing) to use them.

 ## Update on 2023/01/23

 We add license information every version of all papers.
 For example: